Skip to content

 def calculate_tax(self, taxpayer: TaxPayer, admindata: AdminData = None):

-# let exceptions propagate
+# we let the exceptions rise

 # debug mode?